Nahuel149/NubeFlash/docs/README.md

 - Complete Storage (50 m²): $400

 ## Volume Calculation Formula
-Volume is calculated in cubic centimeters (cm³) using the following formula:
+Volume is calculated in cubic meters (m³) using the following formula:
 ```
 volume = length * width * height
 ```
 Where:
-- length, width, and height are in centimeters
+- length, width, and height are in meters
-- Result is in cubic centimeters (cm³)
+- Result is rounded to 3 decimal places

 Example:
 ```
-Package dimensions: 100 cm x 100 cm x 50 cm
+Package dimensions: 1m x 1m x 0.5m
-Volume = 100 * 100 * 50 = 500000 cm³
+Volume = 1 * 1 * 0.5 = 0.500 m³
 ```

 ## Response Formats